AzuxirenLeadGuy/simple-pong/README.md

 Please go through the Makefile to understand how each tool work for each other.
 The build command `make build` and `make debug` does not use any of the mentioned optional tools.
 If the SFML library is loaded at a non-system path rather than being installed system-wide, you will also need to edit the makefile accordingly.

+## Build and run

+Use the command `make run` to build and run the game.
+Game is prepared in the `bin` folder.

 ## Purpose